xml94/Paper/PaperWriting/basic_words.md

 * use, adopt, utilize, leverage, make use of, employ,
 * raise, put forward, present, construct, deliver
 * carry out, conduct, implement, design,
-* result in, lead to, render, generate, cause, incur,
+* result in, lead to, render, generate, cause, incur, induce
 * since, as, in that, because,
 * as a consequence, therefore, hence, thus
 * due to, because of